DeadshotLegend/Shivansh-Goel-Fast-Pages/_posts/2022-10-22-projectplanning.md

 - The purpose of this is to have two seperate code segments which are not connected.
 One should show data being stored as a list and one should show data being used in the program function.

 ### Managing Complexity (Shivansh)
-- To manage Complexity in the we will manipulate the data so it gives
+- To manage Complexity in the we will manipulate the data so it gives us the sepcifc workout plan and diet needed after a the given input.
+We will use use specific methods as well as abstracting it using frontend techniques to make it more user-friendly.

 ### Procedural Abstraction(Advay)